-University of Vienna, Law Faculty, Department for Roman Law and Ancient Legal History
+University of Graz, Law Faculty, Department for Roman Law and Ancient Legal History

 |Project Name||The ,Agreement in rem‘ in the System of Causal Tradition.|